 As we explained in our How Fair to Nature Works page, when our Fair to Nature farmers join our scheme they dedicate 4% of their farm land to plants that provide pollen and nectar for butterflies, bees and other important pollinating insects, i.e. wildflowers and leguminous plants, such as clover.
-This is something that we are encouraging everyone to embrace as part of their gardening practices.
+This is something that we encourage everyone to embrace as part of their gardening practices.

 How do you create a mini wildflower meadow?

 The seed choice is vital when you create a mini meadow; you need to ensure that the seeds suit your soil type in your garden.
 In general, wildflowers, particularly perennial species, thrive on less fertile soils because then they are able to out-compete grasses and the more aggressive braodleaved species.
 Annual species, such as poppy and cornflower can tolerate richer soils and give a colourful one-off show so may be better suited to garden borders.
 Wildflower seed mixes sometimes contain non-native species which are fine in a garden situation but care needs to be taken if sowing near open countryside.